Turning my smartphone into a dumb phone

 2. Click on Screen Time.

-You a few options here to set restrictions for, and you can tweak it to your needs and liking.
+You have a few options here to set restrictions for and you can tweak it to your needs and liking.
 You can disable apps for a specific time period, for instance.
-Poke around, experiment with some of the options, and see what works and doesn’t work.
-Trial and error is the best way of figuring such things out.
+Poke around and experiment with some of the options to see what works and doesn’t work for you.
+Trial and error is the best way to figure such things out.

 I went with the nuclear option.